floodlight/indigo/README.md

 Code Overview
 =============

-The code in this repository is organized into modules under the Modules subdirectory.
+The code in this repository is organized into modules under the modules subdirectory.
 The module's code files are divided between published include headers (usually in the subdirectory `module/inc/`) and the actual implementation (usually in the subdirectory `module/src/`).